-For all three Maps the Follow Spots check box causes the Map to track the positions of all look ups.
+The Follow Spots check box causes the Map to track the positions of all filtered dxcluster spots.
+All lookups cause the maps to center on the location of the lookup.

 Double clicking on a Map spot in the 2D or 3D Map will cause the call to be looked up, the results displayed and the radio if connected, set to that frequency.

-Control-single-clicking on the 3D Map will reset the camera to be over the spot (if the Follow Spots check box is checked) or over your station.
+Control-single-clicking on the 3D Map will reset the camera to be over the last spot or lookup.

 If you mouse over a DX spot or Log spot on the 2D or 3D Maps the information for that spot will be displayed in the status area above the map image.